-• 2 axial double-layers for the outer zone.
+- 4 skewed double-layers for the intermediate zone; - 2 axial double-layers for the outer zone.

-Eventually, the remaining outer region can be filled with other smaller axial double-layers.
-A detail of this layout can be seen in figure 1.
+Eventually, the remaining outer region can be filled with other smaller axial doublelayers.
+A detail of this layout can be seen in Figure 1.

 Here, all straw tubes have a diameter of 10 mm, and the axial ones have a length of 1500 mm.
 The cathodes are made of overlapping Mylar films with an aluminum deposit of 0.03 μ m on both sides.
 The overall cathode thickness is 30 μ m.
 The anodes are W/Re gold-plated wires with a diameter of 20 μ m.
-We intend to use a double component gas mixture (90% Ar + 10% CO2) with an overpressure of about 700 \sim 1000 mbar.
+We intend to use a double component gas mixture (90% Ar + 10% CO2) with an overpressure of about 700 ~ 1000 mbar.
 This will give more mechanical stability to the double layers, helping to obtain good spatial resolution, too.

 The skewed double-layers are foreseen to allow a precise reconstruction of the z coordinate of the tracks.
 Nevertheless, the bigger the skew angle, the more difficulties arise for the mechanics and the technical problems for the STT construction increases.
-The simulations have to determine the minimum skew angle which allows to reach the expected performance as given in table 4.
-From the simulations we also expect the determination of the best place for the skewed double-layers within the detector, and the number of shorter tubes needed in each module as well.
+The simulations have to determine the minimum skew angle which allows to reach the expected performance as given in Table 4.
+From the simulations we also expect the determination of the best location for the skewed double-layers, and the number of shorter tubes needed in each module as well.